-Advisory Committees have been established in trade preparatory programs to foster closer cooperation between management, labor and the school; to integrate vocational training to meet more effectively the needs of all groups concerned.
-The committees act solely in an advisory capacity.
+A General Advisory Committee has been established to foster closer cooperation between management, labor and the school; to integrate vocational training to meet more effectively the needs of all groups concerned.
+This committee acts solely in an advisory capacity.

 Joint Apprenticeship Committees